Wij zeggen nee, nee, nee, tegen een AZC

 "Wij zeggen nee, nee, nee, tegen een AZC" (lit.
-'We say no, no, no to an AZC') is a Dutch protest song generated by JW "Broken Veteran", released on 9 October 2025.
-Created using artificial intelligence (AI), it is a protest song against the creation of new asylum shelters ("asielzoekerscentrum", often abbreviated to AZC).
+'We say no, no, no to an AZC') is an AI generated Dutch protest song generated by JW "Broken Veteran", released on 9 October 2025. it is a protest song against the creation of new asylum shelters ("asielzoekerscentrum", often abbreviated to AZC).
 The song's lyrics have been described as far-right and xenophobic.

 The song went viral in November 2025, peaking at No. 5 on the Dutch Single Top 100 and No. 2 on the Dutch Spotify charts.
+Following significant controversy and media attention, DistroKid removed the song from streaming on 11 November without JW's approval.

 Background

-The song was written by JW "Broken Veteran", a veteran from Rotterdam.
+The song was posted by JW "Broken Veteran", who claims to be a veteran from Rotterdam.
 He claims to have fought in the War in Afghanistan which caused him to suffer post-traumatic stress disorder (PTSD).
 It was made using AI vocals and production.
 JW "Broken Veteran" had made almost 200 AI-produced songs with social and political themes since April 2025.
 He began to write about his experiences in war, mental health and PTSD, but by June, he began to direct his lyrics against topics such as Pro-Palestine protesters, pronouns and asylum seekers, with song titles such as "I Demand My Country Back", "Call Me Right-Wing Extremist" and "Immigration Has Failed".
 About his usage of AI, JW "Broken Veteran" said that "I can't sing, but I can write poems.
 And the resources for AI are available, so why not use them?"

 There are two versions of the song, the original and the "Hardcore Mix", with the latter quickly becoming the most popular version.
 By 3 November, streams of the song have earned him over €3,300.

 Because of threats he received and his association with the far right, JW "Broken Veteran" announced that he would stop making protest music after the release of his final song, "My Final Chord" on 4 November.
 He also deleted his Instagram account.